nagasudhirpulla/open_shift_scheduler/README.md

 * open the sln file in visual studio
 * Right click on OSS.Web project and select "Set as Startup Project"
 * Right click on OSS.Web project and select "Manage user secrets".
 Paste the content of appsettings.json and edit it as per requirement
 * Set ASPNETCORE_ENVIRONMENT as "Testing" in OSS.Web->Properties->launchSettings.json file to run the application without database (optional.
-This uses a file based SQLite database)
+This uses a transient in-memory database)
 * Run database migrations, open view->other windows->package manager console.
 Select the default project as OSS.Infra.
 Run the command `Update-Database`
 * Run the application using the play button in the top menu bar